MayaViljoen/LateralizationProject/README.md

 Reaction times recorded to the nearest millisecond

-## Experimental sessions
+## Experimental sessions : in paper 3 experimental sessions, intersession period a week:

-* 3 experimental sessions, intersession period a week:
+** This project will code for one session as follows:**
 **In each session:**
 * The stimulus pattern is presented in succession to six retinal points, all lying on the horizontal meridian: